-The Governing Board ensures that all staff members and volunteers undergo safeguarding and child protection training at induction and that it is then regularly updated.
-All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and up to date knowledge to keep our children safe.
+The Governing Board ensures that all staff members and volunteers undergo appropriate safeguarding and child protection training that is regularly updated, at least annually, to provide them with the relevant skills and up to date knowledge to keep all our children safe.

 The Governing Board also ensures that all staff have the knowledge, skills and understanding of children who have an allocated social worker.
 It recognises their additional vulnerabilities along with those of looked after and previously looked after children and monitors school action with all these children to keep them safe.